 When working with closely held businesses and their advisors, C3 Financial Partners’ Senior Partner, Carolyn J. Smith, is fond of pointing out that a canoe and business have a lot in common.
 There are two times someone can get in trouble with both – getting in and getting out!

-The ‘getting out’ of a business does not have to be difficult if the owners plan and prepare for their exits, whether on their own schedule or because of an unexpected event such as a death or disability.
 According to PwC’s 2021 Family Business Survey, only 34% of family businesses have a documented and communicated continuity plan in place.
 Conversely, a recent survey by BEI reports that 56% of business owners want to sell or transfer their ownership within the next ten years.

 C3 Financial Partners can help family businesses plan for an orderly transition upon a triggering event such as the death, disability, retirement or withdrawal of any of the business’s shareholders, owner or business partners.

-Working Toward a Buy-Sell Agreement
+Crafting a Comprehensive Buy-Sell Agreement

 A “best practice” for exit planning involves a team of collaborative advisors who work together to identify what possible opportunities and obstacles a business owner’s plan may encounter.
-These discussions commonly lead to developing the terms for a buy-sell agreement, which documents and identifies the triggering events, valuation methodologies, payment terms, etc. Many businesses look to future cash flow as a way to fund a buy-sell strategy…but is that the most efficient method to purchase the interest in the case of a deceased or disabled owner?
+These discussions commonly lead to developing the terms for a buy-sell agreement, which documents and identifies the triggering events, valuation methodologies, payment terms, etc.

 For buy-sell plans triggered by disability and death, life insurance is often part of the solution since it provides an immediate income tax-free source of capital when a business needs it most.
 Proceeds received from life insurance may provide estate liquidity to offset debt, expenses and taxes.
 It may also provide a valuable income stream for loved ones.